Saurabh Singh Shekhawat

-Brigadier Saurabh Singh Shekhawat, KC, SC, SM, VSM is an Indian Army officer of the 21 Para (SF) and an avid mountaineer.
+Brigadier Saurabh Singh Shekhawat, KC, SC, SM, VSM is a former Indian Army officer of the 21 Para (SF) and an avid mountaineer.
 He is one of Indian Army's most decorated officers, with one war-time gallantry award and two peace-time gallantry awards to his name.

 Early life

 Shekhawat was born in a Hindu Rajput Family on 18 October 1970 in Alwar, Rajasthan.
-His Father's name is J.S.
-Shekhawat and his mother's name is Sreddha.
+His Father's name is Dr Jaswant Singh Shekhawat and his mother's name is Dr Shraddha Chauhan, a DLit and PhD.